 comparisonreferralssoftwareaustralia

-SimpleRef Team · · 8 min read
+SimpleRef Team · · 11 min read · Updated 10 June 2026

-Most practices cobble together a “system” from whatever is on hand — a PMS field here, a spreadsheet there, a stack of paper by the fax machine.
+Most practices cobble together a “system” from whatever is on hand: a PMS field here, a spreadsheet there, a stack of paper by the fax machine.
 These approaches work until they don’t, and the point where they stop working is exactly where patients start getting lost.

 What referral management software must do

 Referral lifecycle tracking.
-You need to see where every referral sits — received, reviewed, accepted, booked, completed — without manually checking each one.
+You need to see where every referral sits (received, reviewed, accepted, booked, completed) without manually checking each one.
 If a referral has been sitting untouched for eight days, your system should make that obvious, not hide it in row 47 of a spreadsheet.

 Patient communication.
 Patients expect to hear from you.
-SMS and email add-ons let your team send confirmations, reminders, and follow-up messages directly from the referral board.
+SMS and email let your team send confirmations, reminders, and follow-up messages directly from the referral board.
 Practices that communicate proactively see materially fewer lost referrals.

 Analytics and reporting.
 When your practice owner asks how many referrals you received last month, the answer should take seconds, not twenty minutes of filtering and counting.
 Good analytics also reveal which referral sources send the most patients, where bottlenecks form, and how conversion rates trend over time.
 See our guide to referral KPIs for what to measure.